-Chicago's 29 Best Hot Dogs
+29 Best Hot Dogs in Chicago

-Red hot places where ketchup never belongs
+Red hot places in Chicago where ketchup never belongs on hot dogs

 "There's no such thing as a hot dog in Chicago that you wouldn't eat," Peter Schivarelli, owner of the beloved, now-closed Demon Dogs, once said.
 Whichever origin story you believe, whether that the first hot dogs were served on a bun on the Bowery in the 1860s or by a German butcher in Coney Island in the 1870s, whether or not you think the term was coined by a New York Journal sports cartoonist in 1901 at the New York Polo Grounds, and no matter your regional bias, you must admit that the hot dog heritage unique to Chicago — its style, presentation, and higher-than-average quality — is justly lorded over hot dog histories of America’s other great cities.
 The thing is, Schivarelli was discussing how Chicago hot dog legend Irving’s for Red Hot Lovers served dogs better than Chicago’s average, which raises the question: In hot dog heaven, where all red hots are above average, are there are some a few links ahead?
 What are Chicago’s best hot dogs?